its-tushar-bit/sonatype-firewall-extension/insight-brain-service/src/main/java/com/sonatype/insight/brain/git/event/readme.md

 * That served us well for a while but still did not scale as we'd like and had some inefficiencies.
 We noticed we were throwing more work at the event service than it could reasonably process during a given cycle and that work wasn't organized beyond some simplistic prioritization.
 * We then invented the SourceControlEventOrchestrator to process and sequence events in a more orderly and thoughtful manner.

-In that light, the SourceControlEventOrchestrator takes over for the SourceControlEventProcessingScheduler and the SourceControlEventProcessor takes over for the SourceControlEventService (and is a near copy of it).
-The former classes are deprecated (and still available via configuration) and should be reoved at some point in the future.

 Also, a new key piece of the puzzle is the UserEventManager which handles the events for a particular configured SCM user (so we can make better use of parallelization).

 ## The orchestrator